-DSCSA: Grandfathering Policy for Packages and Homogenous Cases of Product Without a Product Identifier
+BIO Comments on FDA Draft Guidance on Grandfathering Policy for Packages and Homogenous Cases of Product Without Product Identifier

-Re: Docket No. FDA–2017–D–6526: Grandfathering Policy for Packages and Homogenous Cases of Product Without a Product Identifier; Draft Guidance For Industry
+BIO submitted comments on the Food and Drug Administration’s (FDA) Draft Guidance, Grandfathering Policy for Packages and Homogenous Cases of Product Without a Product Identifier.

-As we have articulated in previous FDA meetings and comment letters the use of the package date for determination of whether an un-serialized product would be grandfathered is an integral piece of ensuring a smooth transition under DSCSA from un-serialized to serialized inventory within the supply chain.
-Another key component of this is the ability for these products to be sold and distributed until the product has reached its expiration date.
+The use of the package date for determining whether an un-serialized product would be grandfathered is critical to a smooth transition under DSCSA from un-serialized to serialized inventory.
+It’s important these products can be sold and distributed until the product has reached its expiration date.